bangbangcon/west/content/sponsors.md

 ---

-## In-Kind Sponsorship Ideas (benefits and costs are variable--talk to us!)
+## Sponsor a conference element! (benefits and costs are variable--talk to us!)
 * Accommodation near UCSC
   * We aim to provide accommodation for all of our speakers.
 You could help to sponsor accommodation for our speakers this year!
+* Afternoon snacks and beverages
+  * You could help us with providing snacks and coffee/tea to our attendees in the afternoon!
-* Live Captioning
+* Live Streaming and Recording
-  * In order to make !!Con West as accessible as possible, we hope to continue our tradition of having live captioning by a professional stenographer who is familiar with the computing world
+  * In order to help everyone who couldn't join in person experience !!Con West, we hope to live stream, and record and release the talks, speaker permitting.
-* Child Care
-  * You could help us sponsor child care for our attendees, making !!Con West accessible and inclusive to more people.
+* Shuttle service for attendees and speakers
+  * Baskin Auditorium is 3 miles away from Santa Cruz downtown!
+Help us transport our attendees in the mornings and evenings.

 Is there anything we missed that you think your company would be able to help with?
 Do [contact us](mailto:bangbangcon.west@gmail.com) - we would love to hear from you!